Adaptive Pairwise Weights for Temporal Credit Assignment

-The agent's observation is a tuple, $(map, has\_key)$, where $map$ is the top-down view of the current phase rendered in RGB, and $has\_key$ is $1$ if the agent has collected the key and $0$ otherwise.
-The agent has four navigation actions \emph{up, down, left}, and \emph{right}.
-The primary difference between our KtD environment and the original is that our KtD is a top-down view fully-observable environment while the original is a first-person view partially observable environment.
+\paragraph{Implementation.} The agent observes the top-down view of the current phase rendered in RGB and a binary variable indicating if the agent collected the key or not.
+The policy ($\theta$) and the value functions ($\psi$ and $\phi$) are implemented by separate convolutional neural networks.

-Crucially, picking up the key or not has no bearing on the ability to collect apple rewards.
-The apples are the noisy rewards that \emph{distract the agent from learning that picking up the key early on leads to a door-reward later}.
-In our experiments, we evaluate methods on $9$ different environments representing combinations of $3$ levels of apple reward mean and $3$ levels of apple reward variance.

-\cutparagraphup \paragraph{Neural Network Architecture.} The policy ($\theta$) and the value functions ($\psi$ and $\phi$) are implemented by separate convolutional neural networks.
 The \textit{meta-network} ($\eta$) computes the pairwise weight $w_{ij}$ as follows: First, it embeds the observations $s_{i}$ and $s_{j}$ and the time difference $(j - i)$ into separate latent vectors.
 Then it takes the element-wise product of these three vectors to fuse them into a vector $h_{ij}$.
-Finally it maps $h_{ij}$ to a scalar output.
-Sigmoid is applied to the output to bound the weight to $[0, 1]$.
-More details are provided in the Supplement.

-\cutparagraphup \paragraph{Hyperparameters.} We tuned hyperparameters for each method on the mid-level \emph{$\langle$apple mean, apple variance$\rangle$} configuration $\langle \mu = 5, \sigma=25 \rangle$ and kept these parameters fixed for the remaining $8$ environments.
-Each method has a distinct set of parameters (e.g.\ outer-loop learning rates, $\lambda$ values) and we used the original papers as guides for the parameter ranges searched over; details are in the Supplement.
+Finally it maps $h_{ij}$ to a scalar output that is bounded to $[0, 1]$ by sigmoid.
+We tuned hyperparameters for each method on the mid-level configuration $\langle \mu=5, \sigma=25 \rangle$ and kept them fixed for the other $8$ configurations.
+Each method has a distinct set of parameters (e.g.\ outer-loop learning rates, $\lambda$).
+We referred to the original papers for the parameter ranges searched over.
+More details are in the appendix.